-Our Philosophies - We use a genre studies approach to teaching writing, which means we teach about how to learn new genres, not about how to master a single style of writing.
-To learn more, visit our Philosophy Page.
+Our Program Philosophy – We use a genre studies approach to teaching writing, which means we teach about how to learn new genres, not about how to master a single style of writing.

 Grassroots Writing Research – Our program is largely defined by researching and enacting real-life writing.
 The Grassroots Writing Research Journal and related projects help promote writing research among students and the community.